Please wait...

 The chosen files cannot be converted to the same target format.

-Please remove some of the files, preferrably leaving ones with the same or similar source formats.
+Please remove some of the files, preferably leaving ones with the same or similar source formats.

 Check below for errors.